Healthdirect Free Australian health advice you can count on.

 Key facts

-• A stroke occurs when your brain can’t get enough oxygen and important nutrients, usually because a blood clot or sudden bleed reduces blood supply.
+• A stroke occurs when your brain can’t get enough oxygen and important nutrients.
+This is usually because a blood clot or sudden bleed reduces the blood supply.

-• Signs of a stroke include a drooping face, difficulty moving your arms, or slurred speech.
+• Signs of a stroke can include a drooping face, difficulty moving your arm(s), or slurred speech.

 • If you notice signs of a stroke, call triple zero (000) immediately, since any delay may lead to permanent brain damage or death.

-• You can reduce your chance of having a stroke by managing risk factors such as high blood pressure and cholesterol, and by eating healthily and exercising.
+• You can reduce your chance of having a stroke by managing risk factors such as high blood pressure and cholesterol.
+Eating healthily and exercising will also help.

 What is a stroke?

 A stroke occurs when the blood supply to a part of your brain is suddenly reduced.
-This prevents that part of your brain from getting oxygen and other nutrients from your blood.
-A stroke is a medical emergency.
+This prevents your brain from getting oxygen and other nutrients from your blood.

 What are the symptoms of a stroke?